Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Within day-trip distance: Rio de Janeiro City (40-60 minutes by train), Petrópolis (Imperial City, 1.5-2 hours by car or bus), and Parque Estadual da Serra da Tiririca (Niterói/Itaipu).

 For Rio de Janeiro, take the SuperVia train to Central do Brasil.
-Petrópolis is accessible by bus from Rio's Rodoviária Novo Rio.
+Petrópolis can be reached by bus from Rio's Rodoviária Novo Rio.
 Parque Estadual da Serra da Tiririca involves travel via Niterói.

 Parks and scenic landscapes near Nova Iguaçu make for a revitalizing break.

 Parque Natural Municipal de Nova Iguaçu has walking trails and scenic views.
-Parque Estadual da Pedra Branca (Rio de Janeiro), the world's largest urban forest, offers extensive hiking trails, waterfalls, and scenic spots.
+Parque Estadual da Pedra Branca (Rio de Janeiro), the world's largest urban forest, offers extensive hiking trails, waterfalls, and beautiful viewpoints.

 Serra dos Órgãos National Park (near Teresópolis and Petrópolis) is a major mountain destination.
 Some smaller towns in the interior of Rio state, like Japeri or Queimados, retain a more rural character.